AMEYA-PANDA/Game-2D-Pygame/README.md

 # Game-2D-Pygame
-Needs following Libraries to be installed:
+Needs following Libraries to be installed in command prompt(using "pip install" command):
+Pygame
+datetime